AlexanderSenf/htsjdk_crypt4gh_test/Readme.md

 Simply stream-copy the data.

+CRAM Files:

+To test CRAM files, the existing file must be converted into a CRAM file, which requires there to be a referencde index file to be available.

+Getting the reference (requires wget and gunzip): `./getcramref38.sh`

+Once the index is availble, the BAM file needs to be converted into a CRAM file, and indexed.

+Converting the file (requires samtools): `./makecram.sh`

+Then an encrypted version of these files should be created: `encryptcram.sh`

+With these file in place tests 5 & 6 can be run, which is a mirror of tests 2 & 3:

+Test 5:

+`java -jar store/HtsjdkTest.jar 5 false NA12878.cram NA12878.cram.crai`

+`java -jar store/HtsjdkTest.jar 5 true NA12878.c4gh.cram NA12878.c4gh.cram.crai john.sec`

+This test performs 1000 queries in chr20

+Test 6:

+`java -jar store/HtsjdkTest.jar 6 false NA12878.cram NA12878.cram.crai`

+`java -jar store/HtsjdkTest.jar 6 true NA12878.c4gh.cram NA12878.c4gh.cram.crai john.sec`

+This test performs 1000 queries in chr20, and then traverses all records in the result set.
+This is likely the most applicable test to determine the expected real-world speed.

 Additional functionality:

 To enable a custom set of test files, it is posible to encrypt data as well: